mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 - Is the shape of the results as expected - only the row and column counts are checked
 - Does the Query return the right results - the returned dataset is checked

 The SQL Battery the most effective test to identify when functionality has been broken or changed by updates.
-The shape testing is currently considered the most valuable testing of this suite - it is fast and easy to write new tests for this suite, and the execution give reasonable considence in the correctness of the result in most situations.
+The shape testing is currently considered the best value of this suite - it is fast and easy to write new tests for this suite, and the execution give reasonable considence in the correctness of the result in most situations.

 ## Performance Testing